“We’re a different breed in the Berkshires.”

 “We calculated the amount of dog poop produced each day in the South River watershed and it weighs as much as an elephant!”

 These were some of the voices we heard on June 6 from, respectively, the Berkshire Environmental Action Team, the Ipswich River Watershed Association, and the North and South River Watershed Association, three of seven presenters at the Massachusetts Rivers Alliance’s first River Summit.
 The event was intended to bring together Mass Rivers organizational members to learn about each other’s work, and to meet and share ideas.
 And it did!
-Forty-five participants came from the North and South Shores, Boston and Metro areas, greater Worcester, Connecticut River Valley, the Berkshires, and Rhode Island -a truly diverse cross-section of groups
+Forty-five participants came from the North and South Shores, Boston and Metro areas, greater Worcester, Connecticut River Valley, the Berkshires, and Rhode Island -a truly diverse cross-section of groups were represented.

 The presentations were grouped into two categories: Data-driven Advocacy, and Partnerships for Healthy Rivers.
 Presenters shared stories about creating a river report card, using science to influence hydro relicensing (to protect spawning fish), using mapping and monitoring to fix stormwater problems, and creating an “alternative TMDL.”
 We also heard about municipal partnerships on stormwater education and water conservation and collaborations between environmental partner groups on coldwater fisheries restoration efforts, with plenty of practical advice and some war stories along the way.